nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Light](images/command_result/Light.png)

-Above is the application view after running `light`.
+Above is the execution result of input `light`.

 ### Switch to dark mode: `dark`